Vortigern

 of the Historia Brittonum.
 The year AP 347 is actually AD

-would not fit with his later computation for Vortigern.
+a mistake for AP 374), this would not fit with his later

-It looks like he actually counted back the 28 years
+it looks like he actually counted back the 27 years

-between the Passion and the Incarnation of Christ, and
+between the Passion and the Incarnation of Christ from AD

 [9] The entire part in italics is not in the